 With a home-made website (no money meant borrowing a book from the library and teaching herself enough HTML to get by), a 30 pound bag of fiber and fabric from the local fabric store she began working on perfecting her pillow.
 Local sales to friends and family kept her afloat – as did and lots of rice and steamed veggies - until the R&D and website were ready to launch to the general public.

 There were many, many more funny and serendipitous twists and turns in the course of A Little Pillow Company’s growth (as well as the Great Love Story she found 6 years in with her now husband Loyd) but what started out as a single offer of a standard size pillow all those years ago has now become a full line of family pillows for babies, toddlers, children, youth and adults, all offered on the international stage.

-*A quick snippet on Flex-Fill: This wonderful material (although not the original fiber she used but still from the same company) is made from 100% recycled BPA-free plastic bottles and helps keep millions of them out of our oceans and landfills.
+*A quick snippet on Flex-Fill: This wonderful material is made from 100% recycled BPA-free plastic bottles and helps keep millions of them out of our oceans and landfills.
 In one standard pillow alone, 39 homeless single-use plastic bottles are sequestered from our environment and put to a far better use in giving the gift of good sleep.

 From the very start Heather wanted to make sure the business was as sustainable as possible.
 There have been many changes, additions and subtractions along the way to reach that goal but she and her husband are both proud of the success they have had in creating a business that continually seeks a lower carbon-footprint and less waste.